Anirudh-C/plane-sweep/README.md

 To run the brute force implementation, disregard the `--plane-sweep` flag.
 ## Visualization
 I will update these in the next revision (before the demo)
+## Analysis
+I will update the required analysis before the next revision as well
+## Errors
+Currently, the plane sweep algorithm crashes for horizontal lines (an issue with the status list BST).
+Will fix this in the next revision as well.